Tolkien Init.

 Then was sung a song of ancient days that the Eldar made when they dwelt beneath the wing of Manwë and sang on the great road from Kôr to the city of the Gods” (BoLT 1 pp. 239-230).

 Tolkien describes the bridge as a “span”, “Gandalf stood in the middle of the span”(LotR 2.V.330).
 If this bridge is the “Path of Dreams” in Undertenishness and Eeriness which the wizard is on and which, in the TLoR, leads to the Dream Flower of Lóthlorien, then it is also the path in Before.
-To remind us, the “heart of Elvendom” is the heart ate the centre of Eeriness.
+To remind us, the “heart of Elvendom” is the heart at the centre of Eeriness.
 We’ve already identified this road to be “lifetime”- one’s path in life towards the Door of Death, to the Afterlife.
 This macrocosmic description of life is repeated in microcosm when the soul passes through the door to a higher rational plane, indicated by the seven spirals on the mountain.
 And we recall that Shippey says that crossing the rivers at the Naith is like a death:

 “The ‘Naith’ of Lórien, though, across the second river, is Heaven; the company undergoes a kind of death in getting there” (TRtMe 6.246).